wp-plugins/wp-admin-themer-extended/readme.txt

 1. Upload the full directory into your wp-content/plugins directory
 2. Activate the plugin at the plugin administration page
-3. Open the plugin configuration page, which is located under Options -> WP Admin Themer and verify your settings.
+3. Open the plugin configuration page, which is located under Settings -> WP Admin Themer and verify your settings.

 == Frequently Asked Questions ==